9_Rendering 3D Scenes

 - Update OpenGL render settings.

-- Draw the number of vertices in the goemetry object using the draw style of the material object.
+- Draw each vertex defined by the goemetry object in the style of the material object.

 All these steps we already programmed into the render